 Even with X-Men and Fantastic Four set up at Fox and The Hulk at Universal, Marvel was going to have to live and die on Spider-Man, leaving them overly dependent on whatever Sony wanted to do with its movies.
 Something had to change.

-Spider-Man 2 was in theaters, but Marvel still lost a third of its value on Wall Street.
+Spider-Man 2 was setting box office records in theaters, but Marvel still lost a third of its value on Wall Street.
 Arad and Perlmutter met David Maisel, a Harvard business graduate who’d worked at CAA and Disney.
 Maisel had an ambitious new idea “to fund movies with borrowed money backed by superhero movie rights.
 Perlmutter liked the idea and hired Maisel as COO of Marvel Studios.”